-Bio-identical hormone replacement therapy can help to reduce the affects of several conditions that are rooted in hormone imbalances.
+Cedar Rapids Iowa Bioidentical Hormones Specialist, Stephanie Gray, DNP, offers Bioidentical Hormone Replacement Therapy to men and women in the Cedar Rapids area.
+Bioidentical hormone replacement therapy can help to reduce the affects of several conditions that are rooted in hormone imbalances.
 Replenishing deficient hormones can help to reduce or eliminate inconvenient symptoms and help men and women overcome the health challenges that can be brought on due to aging, stress, or autoimmune conditions.
-Some of the conditions that can be improved with bio-identical hormones include:

 Menopause happens as a result of ovarian hormone decline, and it occurs when the ovaries make inadequate amounts of estrogen and progesterone.
 This phase marks the end of the reproductive years, and a woman’s lifetime supply of eggs is depleted.
 Women are considered to have reached menopause when a menstrual period has not occurred for 12 consecutive months.
 Menopause typically occurs between ages of the early forties and late fifties.
 Symptoms of Menopause include hot flashes, night sweats, insomnia, thinning bones, irritability, depression, muscle atrophy, vaginal dryness, loss of libido, fatigue, anxiety, and thinning hair.